waggle-sensor/plugin-numpy-example/README.md

 Plugins contain both code and packaging information.
 In this example, we've organized them as follows:

 1. The code consists of:
     * `main.py`.
 Main plugin code.
-It is primarily structured around the `process_frame` function which actually computes the stats.
+It's primarily structured around the `process_frame` function.
     * `test.py`.
-Minimal test file which exercises `process_frame` functionality on a test image.
+Minimal test file which exercises `process_frame` on a test image.
 Serves as a starting point for building automated testing.
     * `requirements.txt`.
 Python dependencies file.
 Add any required modules to this file.

 2. The packaging information consists of:
     * `sage.yaml`.
-Sage spec file.
-Modify this to match your example.
-This is used to register your code in the [ECR](https://portal.sagecontinuum.org).
+Defines plugin info used by [ECR](https://portal.sagecontinuum.org).
+You must update this for your example.
     * `Dockerfile`.
-Dockerfile which uses the full ML base image and installs all dependencies in `requirements.txt`.
-This is used to create a container image which includes any special dependencies your code may need.
+Defines plugin code and dependency bundle.
+You can update this if you have additional dependencies not covered by `requirements.txt`.